Tehnikus/Helium/README.md

 The goal is to create lightweight and fast initializing code that uses native browser features.
 Here are some of features included in this project
 ### Main menu
-1. Responsive.
+1. Responsive and convenient on mobile devices and desktops as well.
-2. Has assistive tehnologies markup for diasbled users, announces navigation points, supports keyboard interaction, hides closed menu block from screen readers.
+2. Has assistive tehnologies markup for diasbled users, announces navigation points, supports keyboard interaction, hides closed menu blocks from screen readers.
 3. Best SEO results - does't hide markup from Google bot as many others.
 4. Does not affect time-to-interactive metric.
-5. All the data gathered from DB in single query.
+5. All the data gathered from DB in single optimized query.
+6. Uses some neat animations
 ### Live Search
 1. Displays products with images, prices, short descriptions.
 2. Highlights search terms in text.
-3. Shows countdown to discount end if applicable.
+3. Shows countdown to discount end date if applicable.
 4. Orders products by relevance to the search term.
 5. Has support for assistive technologies and keyboard interaction.
 6. Works really fast!
-Renders products on client side so does not load server with unneccessary requests In future update I will add search in Blog posts, Product filter pages, Categories, Product features
+Renders products on client side so does not load server with unneccessary requests In future updates I will add search in Blog posts, Product filter pages, Categories, Product features to search results to make search more convenient and user-engaging
 ### Live cart
 The main part of every online store is checkout process.
 So I focused to make it as easy as possible.
 1. The checkout dialog has quick order form, that creates order the same as regular checkout.